Stable Khovanov homology and Volume: Background

-In this paper, we use Rozansky's categorification of the Jones-Wenzl projector \cite{Roz12}.
-Since the categorification by Rozansky satisfies the same categorified versions of the defining properties Definition \ref{d.cjp} (i) - (iv) of the Jones-Wenzl projector, it is homotopic equivalent to the categorification defined by Cooper-Krushkal \cite{CK}.
+In this paper, we use Rozansky's categorification of the $n$ Jones-Wenzl projector \cite{Roz12}.
+Since the categorification by Rozansky satisfies categorified versions of the defining properties Definition \ref{d.jw} (i) - (iv) of the Jones-Wenzl projector, it is homotopy equivalent to the categorification defined by Cooper-Krushkal \cite{CK}.
+See \cite[Corollary 3.5]{CK} for the theorem that implies this statement.

-The following lemma is the categorified version of the projector-absorbing property depicted in Figure \ref{f.projabsorb}.
+We use the categorified version of the projector-absorbing property (Figure \ref{f.projabsorb}).

-\begin{lem}{(\cite[Proposition 3.6]{Roz14})} In the following figure, the complex on the left is homotopy-equivalent to the complex on the right.